mukatayev1/Recommender-Engine-for-Animes/README.md

 * Made a data analysis in order to understand how to use it for creating a recommender system

-* Engineered two types of recommender systems: Content based recommender and Collaborative filtering
+* Engineered two types of recommender systems: Content based recommender and Collaborative filtering recommender

 * Utilized machine learning techniques